Chung-Jansen Syndrome is named after the two doctors/researchers who have been conducting separate research into this gene variance.

 For more information, please visit amc.nl

 Dr. Wendy Chung’s lab is at Columbia University Medical Center in New York City.
-She did a study on the syndrome in both 2016 and 2018/19 and published two articles:
+She did a study on the syndrome in both 2016 and 2018/19 and published three articles:

 There is currently a study on the syndrome in which patients with the syndrome can register for participation.